 A student holds up a juvenile salmon near the Kenai River

-According to a poll conducted in 2013 90% of Alaskans will tell you that wild salmon are either “important” or “very important”, according to a 2013 poll1.
-It’s easy to imagine this sentiment in the form of a fly fisherman casting on a glimmering river, or a filet in our freezer, not to mention a grizzly fishing atop a waterfall.
+According to a poll conducted in 2013 90% of Alaskans claim that wild salmon are either “important” or “very important” to them.
+It’s easy to imagine this sentiment coming from a fly fisherman casting on a glimmering river, or when we picture that filet in our freezer, or encounter a grizzly fishing atop a waterfall.

-But wild salmon rely on more than just picturesque wilderness settings.
+But wild salmon rely on more than just these picturesque wilderness settings.
 A small trickle of water seeping from a bluff behind a paved parking lot, an impenetrable swamp, and a stagnant puddle are all places that I have found to be teeming with salmon and other fish in my work as a biologist.
 It is in these headwaters that many of them grow and feed, preparing for a long journey out to the ocean and back.

 It can be easy to overlook these humbler places even for those of us who study them.
 Frequently, smaller salmon streams do not appear on even our best maps that land managers use to understand their habitat.
 These everyday “backyard” streams that are part of our landscape in much of coastal Alaska may be individually small, but together they are the nursery grounds for millions of fish.
 In other words, fish need land too.